honno/coinflip/README.rst

 .. code-block:: console

-    $ rngtest example-run
+    $ coinflip example-run

-If the command ``rngtest`` is "not found", you may need to add your local binaries folder to your shell's path.
+If the command ``coinflip`` is "not found", you may need to add your local binaries folder to your shell's path.
 For example, in bash you would do the
 following: